Earned Income Credit

 The earned income credit (aka EIC, earned income tax credit, EITC) (IRC §32), enacted in 1975, is a refundable tax credit to lighten the burden of the regressive payroll taxes, which consists of the Social Security tax and the Medicare tax, on the poor.
 Hence, the credit can only be applied to earned income that is subject to employment taxes.
 So, for instance, it cannot be used to offset the taxes on unemployment compensation.
 The base amount of the credit depends on the number of qualifying children for which the taxpayer can claim as dependents, but the actual amount of the credit depends on the taxpayer's income.
 To claim the credit, investment income cannot exceed a limit that is adjusted annually for inflation.

-The earned income credit is sometimes considered to be a negative income tax, because, being a refundable tax credit, it is paid to people even if they do not have a tax liability.
+The earned income credit is sometimes considered a negative income tax, because, being a refundable tax credit, it is paid to people even if they do not have a tax liability.

 In previous years, many taxpayers took the EIC as an advance payment of earned income credit by reducing the tax taken out of their wages.
 However, this provision, which had been available for many years, was eliminated by the Education Jobs and Medicaid Assistance Act of 2010.
 IRC §3507, which authorized advanced payments, has been repealed.
 Hence, after 2010, the earned income credit can only be claimed with the tax return.